 Five jars filled with colorful fruits and vegetables

-Vitamin B12 is essential for nerve health, DNA creation, and red blood cell formation.12 While it’s water-soluble and excess amounts are excreted, mega dosing can cause side effects like acne, rosacea, and complications in those with diabetes or kidney disease.3 High doses might increase the risk of bone fractures.
+Vitamin B12 is essential for nerve health, DNA creation, and red blood cell formation.
+While it’s water-soluble and excess amounts are excreted, mega dosing may cause side effects like acne and rosacea.
+High doses might increase the risk of bone fractures.
 Most people can meet the recommended daily intake through diet, and supplementation should be discussed with a doctor.

 energy-boost iv bag